Senior dog exercise: What pet parents need to know

 Senior dog

 Providing exercise for older dogs is an important part of their daily care, but they aren’t the energetic and athletic puppies they used to be.
-Aging often brings mobility issues and joint discomfort in dogs, making more strenuous activities challenging and unpleasant.
+Aging can often bring mobility issues and joint discomfort in dogs, making more strenuous activities challenging and unpleasant.

 How can you help keep your senior dog active into their golden years?
 How can CBD + CBDA help your senior dog move more comfortably?